-MCL 24.232(8) does not apply to this rule set and the purposed rules are not more stringent because there are no federal standards.
-The proposed rules update the ASHRAE standard 90.1-2019 and Part 4.
-Building rules, of the Construction Code as mandated by 1972 PA 230.
+MCL 24.232(8) does not apply to this rule set and the proposed rules are not more stringent because there are no federal standards.
+The proposed rules update the Rehabilitation code, of the Construction Code as mandated by 1972 PA 230.